 All you need to know if you are running a competition

 Comments, queries or compliments?
 Talk to us

-Divisional winners must be entered, by each Union, into the Final before 31 August 2017, using the online entry form provided.
-Replacements for withdrawals will only be considered up until 9 September 2017.
+Divisional winners must be entered, by each Union, into the Final before 31 August 2018, using the entry form provided.
+Replacements for withdrawals will only be considered up until 9 September 2018.Download fillable entry form

 It has come to our attention that some clubs battle to fill the draw in their annual Club Competitions.
 This year we are offering clubs the opportunity to run a separate competition, for non-handicapped golfers, in the open slots in their draw.
 The winners (leading man and woman) the Club can enter into a national Lucky Draw.

 Show your support, and join the fight against cancer – every little bit helps.
 To date we’ve raised:

 Much-needed funds are raised by the Sanlam Cancer Challenge to assist CANSA with its valuable services, which include patient facilitation, a toll-free information line, counselling, day-care centres, interim homes and volunteer services.

 In 2014 we helped raise a total of R3.4 million - the most successful year since the annual tournament began in 1993.
 This year we aim to reach R3.5 million, which will be used by CANSA to fund its unique integrated service that involves research, education and support.

 CANSA spends approximately R12 million each year on valuable research.